kon-ham/kon-ham.github.io/_posts/2022-05-22-a-review-of-kung-fu-hustle.md

 Despite his enormous unlocked potential, we see that in the end, Sing has settled for life as a candy shop owner.
 There is no desire to 'change the world' with his unlocked potential.
 He is content to return to the real world as a layman after his kung-fu awakening.

 The biggest critique I have of Marvel/comic book movies is that it is all hero and no Joe Schmoe.
-Even the so called 'regular' people in the movie are scientists, doctors, engineers that all are a part of the Avenger's ecosystem.
+Even the so called 'regular' people in the Avengers movies are scientists, doctors, engineers that all are a part of the Avenger's ecosystem.
 The only time Joe Schmoe is even remotely referenced is when he gets a PG-13 rated implied death because he happened to be on his way back home from work when the Avengers and The Bad Guys decided to duke it out on the interstate.

 The Incredibles said it best.
 Syndrome says to Mr. Incredible as Syndrome unveils his villainous master plan, 'Everyone can be super.
 And when everyone's super, no one will be.'